rantahar/introduction-to-mpi/_episodes/10-profiling.md

 In the metric view you can pick a metric to be displayed.
 You can dig into the details of some of the metrics in a tree view.
-The second panels shows functions either as a call tree, displaying which functions have called which, or as a flat view.
+The second panels shows functions either as a call tree, displaying which functions have called what, or as a flat view.
 It also displays the metric you have chosen on a function level.
 The system view displays data on the chosen function on a deeper level.